escodel/highball/README.md

     - On iOS UI Web View (and older versions of Safari), tap delay of 300 ms can be annoying.
 Regular Safari is ok.
     - On iOS Chrome, no tap delay but the URL bar is always visible

+# V2 ideas:
+- Make the portrait mode the "menu" screen - make a button to show latest rackScore column

+- Web Sockets: Make view-only version accessible - maybe have a room ID that people could connect to

+- Make league night version - keeps score for 5 matches... use the menu on the portrait screen to view match summaries

+- Make "finalize match" button end of match -- show table like last 5 columns of current score sheet: snaps, b&r, total innings, defenses, total points, match points earned.

+- From the portrait menu screen, see running total

 # Less-recent changes:
 - Orientation fixed so that portrait displays landing view and landscape displays main app view.